alefranz/MELT/README.md

 If you are using [Serilog.Extensions.Logging](https://github.com/serilog/serilog-extensions-logging) the integration is straightforward as this library is fully compliant with `Microsoft.Extensions.Logging`.

-Simply follow the main instruction as the fact that you are plugging Serilog as provider does not alter the bahaviour.
+Simply follow the main instruction as the fact that you are plugging Serilog as the provider does not alter the behaviour.

 ## Serilog compatibility using Serilog.AspNetCore

-Unfortunately, [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) doesn't plug nicely into `Microsoft.Extensions.Logging` as it replace the logger factory and bring in a opinionated behaviour.
+Unfortunately, [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) doesn't plug nicely into `Microsoft.Extensions.Logging` as it replaces the logger factory and brings in an opinionated behaviour.

-However, `MELT` has specific support to allow to write tests against the serilog produced logs, also allowing you to verify the serilog behaviours (e.g. object expansion).
+However, `MELT` has specific support to allow to write tests against the Serilog produced logs, also allowing you to verify the Serilog behaviours (e.g. object expansion).

 - Modify your `Program.cs` of your ASP.NET Core applications, defining a `LoggerProviderCollection` to be able to hook into the logging from the tests later on.
 Then, pass it to the `UseSerilog()` extension method of the web host builder.